NaviBeat is live on the App Store. One $5.99 Universal Purchase covers all five Apple platforms. Get it on the App Store →

 Questions you were going to ask anyway.

 Yes.
-NaviBeat is a client — it plays music from a server you run.
+NaviBeat is a client: it plays music from a server you run.
 Navidrome is free, open source, and runs on anything from a Raspberry Pi to a NAS.
-Any OpenSubsonic-compatible server works too (Gonic, Airsonic-Advanced).
-If you haven't set one up, navidrome.org takes about 15 minutes with Docker.
+Any OpenSubsonic-compatible server works too (Gonic, Airsonic-Advanced). navidrome.org takes about 15 minutes with Docker.
+NaviBeat is also officially listed on the navidrome.org/apps directory with the OpenSubsonic indicator.

 Yes.
 NaviBeat is a Universal Purchase.
-Buy once on any Apple device and it installs on the other four — Mac, Apple TV, iPhone, iPad, Apple Watch — at no extra cost.
-Currently Mac and Apple TV are shipping; iPhone, iPad, and Watch are queued for release and are included in the same $5.99 purchase, forever.
+Buy once on any Apple device and it installs on the other four (Mac, Apple TV, iPhone, iPad, Apple Watch) at no extra cost.
+The Apple Watch app ships embedded in the iPhone app, so it installs automatically when you pair your Watch.

 Yes.
 Pin individual albums, playlists, or whole artists for offline playback.
-NaviBeat keeps an LRU cache with a size limit you set in Settings — so flights, subways, and spotty hotel Wi-Fi don't stop the music.
+NaviBeat keeps an LRU cache with a size limit you set in Settings.
+Flights, subways, and spotty hotel Wi-Fi don’t stop the music.
 Downloads sync across devices via your server, not our cloud.

-Apple handles refunds directly — their standard window is 90 days from purchase, no questions asked, through reportaproblem.apple.com.
-On the Mac App Store you can also try NaviBeat free for 7 days before you pay.
-If something doesn't work for you, we'd rather hear about it at support@navibeat.app than lose you quietly — but the refund door is always open.
+Apple handles refunds directly: their standard window is 90 days, no questions asked, through reportaproblem.apple.com.
+On the Mac App Store you can try NaviBeat free for 7 days first.
+If something doesn’t work, reach us at support@navibeat.app.